lambda-client/ExamplePlugin/README.md

 ### Publish (coming soon)

-Insert the link of your created fork into the plugin manager to load the plugin.
+Insert the link of your created fork into the plugin manager to load the plugin, or transfer your repository to official plugin [organization of Lambda](https://github.com/lambda-plugins/).
+After review, your plugin may get added to the native marketplace.